Criticism of the Food and Drug Administration: Evolving MSM blood donation policies

-Criticism of FDA's rejection of medical cannabis
+Allegations of bias in FDA's medical cannabis policy

 In April 2005, the FDA issued a statement asserting that cannabis had no medical value and should not be accepted as a medicine, despite a great deal of research suggesting the opposite.
 The supporters of medical cannabis legalization criticized the FDA's statement as a politically motivated one instead of one based on solid science.
 A group of congressmen led by Maurice Hinchey wrote a letter to FDA's commissioner Andrew von Eschenbach, expressing their disapproval of the FDA's statement and pointed out the FDA's rejection of medical cannabis was inconsistent with the findings of the Institute of Medicine, which stated cannabis does have medical benefits.
-While the FDA has not approved marijuana it has approved THC (a compound found in cannabis) as an active ingredient for medicinal use.
-Critics argue that this approval is a politically motivated attempt to allow special interest groups to have patents over the substance, perhaps because the patents on previously patented competing substances have expired.
+While the FDA has not approved marijuana as a medicine, it has approved cannabis-derived compounds, including synthetic THC (e.g., Marinol) and CBD (e.g., Epidiolex) for specific medical uses.
+Critics argue that this approval is a politically motivated attempt to allow special interest groups to hold patents over cannabis-derived substances, particularly as patents on other competing drugs have expired.
+The FDA maintains that its approval of cannabis-derived medications is based on evidence from controlled clinical trials, consistent with its standard drug approval process, and does not extend to whole-plant cannabis due to insufficient data on its safety and efficacy.
+The debate persists, with the U.S. Department of Health and Human Services recommending in 2023 that cannabis be rescheduled to acknowledge potential medical benefits, though the FDA's position on whole-plant cannabis remains unchanged as of 2025.